 The Book of Judith summary

-Judith and Holoferne’s story
+Judith and Holofernes story

-Bethulia, a city in the Northern Kingdom with a special strategic position, was besieged by Assyrian armies led by General Holofernes.
+Bethulia, a city in the Northern Kingdom with a unique strategic position, was besieged by the Assyrian armies led by General Holofernes.
 The siege meant that no one inside the city could get out to get supplies.
 It was a close call.
 In this situation, humanly speaking, with no way out except surrender, God gives courage to Judith, a young, God-fearing widow, and she will be the savior of the city.

 The Story of Judith and Holofernes points to the idea that Judith is a beautiful, widowed woman from Bethulia, who takes advantage of her beauty and charm, wins the trust of General Holofernes, and he throws a party during which, in his rage, Judith cuts off his head.
 In the morning, after the soldiers find Holofern dead, terrified, they scatter, freeing the city from the siege.
-Thus both Bethulia and the Jerusalem that would follow escape the Assyrian invasion.
+Thus both Bethulia and the Jerusalem that would follow escaped the Assyrian invasion.

-Olofern’s body is contorted in death spasms, the maid, old and withered but with the attitude of a grandmother ready to help her granddaughter with an unpleasant job, is waiting to squeeze the victim’s skull into a cloth.
+Olofern’s body is contorted in death spasms.
+The maid, old and withered but with the attitude of a grandmother ready to help her granddaughter with an unpleasant job, is waiting to squeeze the victim’s skull into a cloth.
 And subsequently, the war was once again won by the Lord of Hosts through a solitary widow.

 Is the Book of Judith Apocrypha?

 The book of Judith is considered Apocrypha because it is not part of the Bible.
 It is being excluded for its seductive character.
 However, it is still considered to be a holy book.
-One of the holy books that constituted the starting point and basis of discussion in inter-Christian dialogues for formulating the truths of faith and establishing points of rapprochement and collaboration, the question of a common text of the Holy Scriptures, and especially of the books of the Old Testament, has always been raised.
+One of the sacred books that constituted the starting point and basis of discussion in inter-Christian dialogues for formulating the truths of faith and establishing points of rapprochement and collaboration, the question of a standard text of the Holy Scriptures, and especially of the books of the Old Testament, has always been raised.

 Why is the Book of Judith not in the Bible?

-In the Book of Judith, therefore, the story is told of how an Assyrian king with a Babylonian name, Nebuchadnezzar, defeated and destroyed his political rival, the powerful Mesid king Arphaxad of Ecbatana, on the battlefield, along with all his allies.
+In the Book of Judith, the story is told of how an Assyrian king with a Babylonian name, Nebuchadnezzar, defeated and destroyed his political rival, the powerful Mesid king Arphaxad of Ecbatana, on the battlefield, along with all his allies.
 Drunk with power and grandeur, Nebuchadnezzar now claims dominion over the whole world.
 He sends Holofernes, the commander of his troops, with a mighty army to conquer the lands of the earth, ready to kill and plunder wherever resistance is met.